ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 Based on how we have the test set up, we know we should have seven `ion-card` elements, and we know what order they will be displayed in since we are controlling the state.
 Our test triggers a click on the 4th card and expects the proper `router.push()` call to occur.

-Now that we have a failing test, let's make that click occur in the `TeaList.vue` file.
+Now that we have a failing test, let's make that click occur in the `TeaListPage.vue` file.

 ```HTML
 <ion-card button @click="$router.push(`/teas/tea/${tea.id}`)">
 ```

 If we click on that, we get to the details page, but we have no way to get back.
 Let's fix that now.
-Add the following markup to the `TeaDetails.vue` file.
+Add the following markup to the `TeaDetailsPage.vue` file.
 Add it within the `ion-toolbar`.

 ```html
 <ion-buttons slot="start">